 The cheap MicroSD cards performed about as poorly as expected.
 If you are running one of the generic cheap MicroSD cards in your Pi you are *really* slowing it down.
 The difference from a generic EMTEC to a Samsung Pro Plus is staggering.
 The raw dd throughput is 280% faster but the 4k random writes are 1000% faster on the Pro Plus!
 You really do get what you pay for with a MicroSD card.

 Now on to the flash drives.
-The SanDisk Cruzer USB Flash drive is $5.
+The SanDisk Cruzer USB Flash drive is only a few bucks.
 It performed predictably poorly.
 Even mid range MicroSD cards beat it in every category and it was dead last in the dd test.
 However don’t write off USB flash drives yet, because the SanDisk Extreme 64GB *crushed* it in 4k random writes.
 Although the raw dd test throughput lost to the Samsung Pro Plus it is 233% faster when it comes to random writes.
 None of the MicroSD cards come even close.
 Conclusion?
 If you use a very good USB flash drive you will outperform MicroSD cards fairly easily as there are much faster drives out there than the SanDisk Extreme I used in my test.

 Now let’s talk about the final category and the true winner here: SSDs.
 It’s not even close folks.
 These drives are maxing the bus.
 They have no weaknesses in any category and are faster than the most premium of all other storage mediums.
 The two SSDs tested are not the same speeds.
 They are just so fast that they are faster than the USB 2.0 bus can handle and it maxes out somewhere around 35MB/sec.
 We are talking a 540% gain in 4k writes over the Samsung Pro Plus (not at all a cheap card).